Faux28/AWS/rds-snapshot-export-to-s3-pipeline-Python/README.md

 ## Glue Crawler

  * Crawler should be run manually by user when required
+ it is a paid service